subtle42/mern/README.md

 # MERN (Mongo Express React Nodejs)
 This is a personal project to try and create a fullstack appliation using only Typescript.
 Its main purpose is to investigate and create best practices around scalable code.
 I am doing this because when a code base reaches a certain size there is complexity explosion.
 My hope is to create a component pattern that is easily repeatable and leaves enough flexibility to handle most cases.

+This architecture works best with large amounts of small operations and data that has high volatility.
+It is meant to keep all users in sync as they edit/view data.

 ## Installation
 Node.js, NPM, and MongoDB are required.
 ```